 Your Host, Stacy

 Stacy LeBaron has been involved in animal welfare for over 20 years.
-She currently hosts a three-day-a-week podcast called the Community Cats Podcast where she interviews nationally and internationally renowned experts helping with the problem of cat over population and cat welfare.
+She currently hosts a weekly podcast called the Community Cats Podcast where she interviews nationally and internationally renowned experts helping with the problem of cat over population and cat welfare.